 Ailsa is currently the Programme Leader of BSc (Hons) Psychology of Sport at the Unversity of Salford and module leader in Innovations in Behaviour Change and Psychology of Exercise & Health.
 Her other teaching/tutoring responsibilities include: continuing professional development workshops: Behaviour change & motivational interviewing for health professionals, research methods (qualitative) and dissertation and research proposal supervision.
 Further to this, Ailsa is the founder of Authentic Moves.
 Authentic Moves came into being to assemble and extend Ailsa's existing areas of work with individuals, families, groups and organisations.
 The aims are to educate and increase health and wellbeing, and better facilitate access to these services.
 Ailsa applies an integrative approach to body-mind, Dance & Movement Psychotherapy, health psychology, behaviour change and personal development, and has special interests in distance learning delivery and technology, neuropsychology, eating disorders and habits/addiction.
 Ailsa also works with parents/carers in wellbeing, stress management, parent-child physical activity and attunement.

-Kerry currently works as a Counsellor and South Manchester IAPT (Improving Access to Psychological Therapies), part of Greater Manchester Mental Health NHS Trust.
+Kerry currently works as a Counsellor and Supervisor in South Manchester IAPT (Improving Access to Psychological Therapies), part of Greater Manchester Mental Health NHS Trust.
 IAPT is an initiative to improve access to Psychological Therapies for those presenting with Depression and Anxiety.

-Kerry offers a Person- approach when engaging in a therapeutic relationship with a client.
+Kerry offers a Person-Centred approach when engaging in a therapeutic relationship with a client.
 However, also offers the use of creative media with her clients such as the use of art materials; miniature figures and objects; psychodrama chair work and working with emotions in the body using mindfulness techniques.
 Kerry facilitates Mindfulness groups within the service, and also works alongside secondary care wellbeing provision to provide Art-Wellbeing groups for clients.
 Kerry has completed a foundation course in Art-Therapy and worked on a pilot project for two years with our Eating Disorder Service, providing such a specialist service in the community.